macintux/riak-application-guide/conflicts.md

-With eventual consistency, if the vector clock cannot determine a causal relationship between two copies of an object, Riak will create siblings.
-Effectively, an object in Riak is no longer a simple opaque data blob, but is now two distinct blobs (siblings) waiting to be resolved.
+With eventual consistency, if the vector clock cannot determine a causal relationship between two copies of an object, Riak will create **siblings**.
+Effectively, such an object is no longer a simple opaque data blob, but rather two (or more) distinct blobs (siblings) waiting to be resolved.

 ## Conflict resolution strategies